Sainadh-Gorla/job-application-tracker/README.md

 # Job Application Tracker

-A full-stack React dashboard for tracking job applications across the hiring pipeline — built with a headless WordPress CMS, OpenAI API integration, and Jest unit tests.
+A full-stack React dashboard for tracking job applications across the hiring pipeline. built with a headless WordPress CMS, OpenAI API integration, and Jest unit tests.

 ## Features